Deforestation, Reforestation, and Afforestation

 Afforestation is becoming increasingly popular in desert lands.

 Anything that can be said about deforestation and modern large-scale campaigns of reforestation might also have a common link to afforestation.
 By definition, afforestation is the process of re-establishing forest and/or shrubs to land that previously contained forests and shrubs, or was never vegetated.
-Thus, choosing the species that meet societal needs, ideally on a sustainable basis, within the context of the present day biological imperatives of climate, soils and population pressures are huge challenges.
+Thus, choosing the species that meet societal needs, ideally on a sustainable basis and within the context of the present day biological imperatives of climate, soils and population pressures are huge challenges.
 The factors that caused the land to become deforested in the past may be the same ones that newly afforested land may face in the future, not least of which are the demands made on the land by uncontrolled access by humans and grazing animals.

 Please login first in order for you to submit comments